 Even though this company got its start selling low-price Jenny Lind cribs to discount stores, you’ll now find it everywhere from Walmart to pricey specialty stores .
 The company’s cribs are sold under the aliases ABC in JCPenney and Baby Mod at Walmart.

 The company divides its line into six brands: DaVinci, Million Dollar Baby Classic (MDBC), babyletto, Nurseryworks, Franklin & Ben and ubabub.
 We review Franklin & Ben and babyletto separately.
 Here’s an overview of the rest of the brand.

 DaVinci is the entry-level price point, sold online.
 A good example is the DaVinci Kalani, a 4-in-1 convertible car sold on Amazon.
 The Kalani’s affordable price tag ($200) and ability to convert to a full-size bed make the crib a good pick for those on a budget.
 In the past year, DaVinci rolled out new dressers to match the Kalani crib (both a three drawer and a six drawer version).

-New for 2017, DaVinci will launch a “Carter’s by DaVinci” as a “value brand” with simple styling.
+DaVinci also makes “Carter’s by DaVinci” cribs as a “value brand” with simple styling.
 Here’s an example: